 Progress towards implementing EPA's Comprehensive Infrastructure Solution to expand USIBWC's International Treatment Plant (ITP) has been impeded by significant and previously undisclosed rehabilitation needs at ITP due to insufficient maintenance of the facility.
 Accordingly, the District and the regional coalition have focused on advocating for additional federal funding required to complete both rehabilitation needs and the expansion of the ITP.
 Until the repairs to the existing facilities are completed, IBWC has indicated that the plant cannot be expanded as contemplated in the Comprehensive Infrastructure Solution.
-The District's position continues to focus on securing funding for the completion of the Comprehensive Infrastructure Solution, including Tijuana River diversion and expanded treatment capacity.
-In addition, USIBWC will need to have an ongoing funding source appropriated to maintain operations of the SBIWTP so the infrastructure can continue to function as intended for years to come.
+The BPC position continues to focus on securing funding for the completion of the Comprehensive Infrastructure Solution, including Tijuana River diversion and expanded treatment capacity.
+This effort includes supporting efforts to secure \$250 million in December 2024.
+These funds, in addition to the \$300 million allocated in 2020, will go directly to USIBWC for repairs and expansion of the International Treatment Plant.
+However, the river diversion project remains unfunded at this time.
+In addition, California's Proposition 4 allocates \$50 million for loans/grants for projects to address water guality in cross-border rivers and coastal waters.
+The San Diego Regional Water Quality Control Board will continue to update the Tijuana River Valley Recovery Team on the status of proposed projects for Proposition 4 funding and next steps.

 Transboundary flows and beach closures continue to occur and are beyond the control of local resources, requiring substantial efforts and resources of the federal and state government.
 The south San Diego County shoreline from the Tijuana Slough to Border Field State Park has now been closed every day for over 1,200 days.
 In response to this crisis, the District and the cities of Imperial Beach, San Diego, and the County of San Diego have all declared a state of local emergency.
 The County of San Diego has also issued a public health emergency for the Tijuana River Valley.
-Additional information on the various current federal, state, and regional level activities related to air and water quality in the Tijuana River Valley are provided in Attachment A.